-Mayor Barrett has announced Milwaukee’s participation in the Better Buildings Challenge, a Department of Energy (DOE) national leadership program calling on corporate chief executives, university presidents, state, local and school district leaders to reduce their portfolio-wide energy use by 20 percent by 2020 and showcase the solutions they use and the results they achieve.
-The City will be reviewing its portfolio of core buildings with the Department of Energy to determine which may qualify for the challenge and pledges to commit 5 million square feet of building space.
+Milwaukee is a leading participant in the Better Buildings Challenge, a Department of Energy (DOE) national leadership program calling on corporate chief executives, university presidents, state, local and school district leaders to reduce their portfolio-wide energy use by 20 percent by 2020 and showcase the solutions they use and the results they achieve.

 The Milwaukee chapter of the Building Owners and Management Association (BOMA) and the Downtown Business Improvement District have joined the effort and will encourage all of Milwaukee’s downtown property owners and managers to participate in the Better Buildings Challenge.

 The City of Milwaukee and US Department of Energy stand ready to support Milwaukee property owners take the Better Buildings Challenge with the Milwaukee Energy Efficiency Program, Me2.
-Me2 is a city-wide program that provides grants and financing to businesses who make energy efficiency improvements in existing buildings between now and May, 2013.
-For large commercial buildings, Me2 can pay for up to 30% of energy efficiency projects, up to $300,000 per property.
+Me2 is a city-wide program that PACE financing to make energy efficiency projects affordable and economical.

 Words from Milwaukee Participants